pbl0/rr-scripts/guide/README.md

 This guide will focus mostly on [ViolentMonkey][vm] as it has some extra configuration features and it works both on PC and Mobile.

 - **Windows/Linux/MacOS:**
-    - Install an user script manager extension, [ViolentMonkey][vm] is my recomendation but TamperMonkey/GreaseMonkey should work.
+    - Install an user script manager extension, [ViolentMonkey][vm] is my recommendation but TamperMonkey/GreaseMonkey should work.

 - **Android:**
     - > **Important:** The usage of scripts in smart-phones is experimental and isn't supported by most browsers.
 Until now, neither Chrome or Firefox allow to install any script manager.